Here are all the facts and statistics you need to know about the Silverstone circuit ahead of the 2021 British Grand Prix!

 Ferrari hold the record for the most consecutive team wins at Silverstone.
 They won the event on all six occasions that the British Grand Prix was held at the track between 1951 and 1958.

-There are three previous winners of the British Grand Prix on the 2020 grid.
-Lewis Hamilton has the most victories, with six, Sebastian Vettel has won here twice, while Kimi Raikkonen won at Silverstone in 2007.
+There are five previous Silverstone winners on the 2021 grid.
+Lewis Hamilton has the most victories, with seven, Fernando Alonso and Sebastian Vettel have each won here twice, while Kimi Raikkonen and Max Verstappen have each won at the track once.

 The longest streak of different winners at this track came between 2003 and 2010, when there were no repeat winners for eight seasons.